mrmccormack/tabris-gitbook/README.md

-# Tabris.js: A Gentle Introduction PDF with EMBED April 4, 2017 - change 1 and change 2 and change 3 and change 4
+# Tabris.js: A Gentle Introduction

-Show the global gitbook variable here... what  would  you use if for.???

----
-# No book.json, No Github embed

-Introduction
+## Introduction

 > Tabris.js is a mobile framework that lets you develop apps for iOS, Android and Windows from a single code base written entirely in JavaScript or TypeScript and JSX.